-Most of the motivational energy we use in any given day isn’t directed towards purpose or passion.
+Most of the motivational energy we use on any given day isn’t directed towards purpose or passion.

 We need to motivate ourselves to do the laundry, mow the lawn, empty the dishwasher, or finish our homework.
 But once we’ve finished our task, we move on.